apigee/apigeecli/README.md

 #### Limitations

-* The `disable_auth` property in `x-google-backend` is not supported
 * The `protocol` property in `x-google-backend` is ignored.
 All upstream/backend is treated as http 1.1
 * The `metrics` property in `x-google-management` is not supported
 * The quota unit is ignored in `x-google-management` is ignored.
 See below for quota behavior
 * The extension `x-google-endpoints` is ignored.
 To add CORS, see above
-* If more than one security policy is set on a path, then the first one is enabled.
-In the following example,
+* [Mutiple security requirements](https://cloud.google.com/endpoints/docs/openapi/openapi-limitations#multiple_security_requirements): If more than one security policy, regardless of the security type, is set on a path, then the **first one** is enabled.
+In the following examples,

 ```
   /hello: